SEPECAT Jaguar: Engine

-The SEPECAT Jaguar is powered by the Rolls-Royce Turbomeca Adour turbofan engine, which was developed in parallel with, and primarily for the Jaguar.
-A separate partnership was formed between Rolls-Royce and Turbomeca to develop the Adour, a two-shaft turbofan engine with afterburner.
-Twin engines were selected for survivability.
-Ease of maintenance was major consideration, an engine change being possible within 30 minutes.
-For the Jaguars it needed a low bypass capable of high thrust for take off, supersonic flight and low level "dashes".
+The Jaguar is powered by the Rolls-Royce Turbomeca Adour two-shaft turbofan engine, which was developed in parallel with, and primarily for the Jaguar.
+The aircraft needed a low bypass engine capable of high thrust for take off, supersonic flight and low level flight.
+Each aircraft had twin engines, a design for survivability.
+While the ease of maintenance was a major consideration, an engine change was possible within 30 minutes.

-RAF Jaguar GR3 during mid-air refueling.

 When the first prototype Jaguar flew on 8 September 1968, it was also the first flight for the engine.
-In its initial development the Adour engine had complications with the stability of the afterburner system, and shipboard testing showed slow throttle response times, problematic in the situation of an aborted landing; engine improvements rectified these problems prior to the Jaguar coming into service.
+In its initial stages of development, the Adour engine had complications with the stability of the afterburner system, and shipboard testing showed slow throttle response times, problematic in the situation of an aborted landing.
+Further engine improvements rectified these problems prior to the induction of Jaguar into service.
 In French service, the Jaguars were introduced using the original Mk.101 engine.
-RAF Jaguars entered service using the Mk.102 engine, mainly featuring better afterburner-throttle control over the Mk.101.
+RAF Jaguars entered service using the Mk.102 engine, featuring a better afterburner-throttle control over the Mk.101.
 The RAF later had its Jaguars re-engined around 1981 with the improved Adour Mk.104, and again in 1999 with the Mk.106, each providing greater performance.

-The Adour was developed into both afterburning and non-afterburning models; the Hawk, which had beaten the Jaguar to fulfill the Air Staff Target 362 trainer requirement, also used the non-afterburning Adour engine.
-Other applications include the McDonnell Douglas T-45 Goshawk, the Mitsubishi T-2, and derived Mitsubishi F-1.
+A non-afterburning model of the Adour was later developed, which was used in the Hawk, which had beaten the Jaguar to fulfill the Air Staff Target 362 trainer requirement.
+Adour engines were also used in McDonnell Douglas T-45 Goshawk, Mitsubishi T-2, and derived Mitsubishi F-1 aircraft.